-Hormones are chemicals secreted by the endocrine glands, which are carried by the blood to the respective organs to regulate certain physiological processes.
-The organs on which the hormones act are known as the target organs.
-The target cells have receptors on their surface that recognize the respective hormones.
+Hormones are chemicals secreted by various endocrine glands directly into the blood and transported to the respective organs, where they act by regulating various metabolic processes.
+The organ affected by the hormone is called the target organ.
+The target cells have specific receptors to recognize the respective hormones.

-- Endocrine Glands– These glands that do not have ducts and transport their secretions directly to the site of action through the blood.
-For eg., adrenal glands, pituitary glands, etc.
+- Endocrine Glands– These glands that do not have ducts and transport their secretions directly to the site of action through the blood, e.g. adrenal glands, pituitary glands, etc.

-- Exocrine Glands– These glands have ducts to pass their secretions.
-For eg., sweat, liver, etc.
+- Exocrine Glands– These glands have ducts to pass their secretions, e.g., sweat, liver, etc.

 Hormone Functions – Various Hormones And Their Functions

 Here is a list of different Hormones, along with their functions and their respective glands.

 |Gonadotropin-releasing hormone (GnRH)||

 |Estrogen and Progesterone||